Pentax K1000 Review - Best Beginner 35mm SLR in 2021?

-The camera sold well because it was popular for beginner film photography students.
+The camera sold well because it was popular for beginner film photography students and still well-liked by more advanced photographers.
 Instead of fancy features, it is simple to use and durable.

-Performing a battery check is done by settings the ASA to 100 and setting the shutter to bulb mode (B).
+Performing a battery check on the Pentax K1000 is done by settings the ASA to 100 and setting the shutter to bulb mode (B).
 If the battery is good, the meter indicator needle will stay in the up position.
-If the needle does not stay steady, or is not in the up position, replace the battery.
+If the needle does not stay steady or is not in the up position, replace the battery.

 Shutter speeds range from 1 second to 1/1000 of a second.
 The flash sync speed is 1/60 second.

 There is also a bulb mode.
 In this mode, the shutter will stay open for as long as the shutter button is depressed.